Lower tensor to scalar ratio in a SUGRA motivated inflationary potential: Reheating Parameters

 Using the inflation end condition $\epsilon = 1$ , one can calculate the $V_{end}$ and then get $T_{re}$ and $N_{re}$ by using Eq.~(\ref{re7}), (\ref{re8}) and (\ref{Hkns}) for different values of equation of state ($w_{re}$).
-The changes of $T_{re}$ and $N_{re}$ for different values of $w_{re}$ is shown in Fig.~\ref{plot2}.
+In consistence with the definition of $N_e$ in Eq. (\ref{efold}), $N_{re}$ is negative.
+However, in Fig. \ref{plot2}, $N_{re}$ which has been mentioned, is actually $|N_{re}|$.
+The variation of $T_{re}$ and $N_{re}$ for different values of $w_{re}$ is shown in Fig.~\ref{plot2}.
 We would like to mention that the merging points for the $T_{re}$ plot and the $N_{re}$ plot correspond to the instant reheating scenario thus making $N_{re}=0$.
-Though these merging points should be the same for the two cases but it's not the case because analytical solution of the Eq.~(\ref{efold}) cannot be obtained.
-Thus, due to the numerical solution, there is a little mismatch between the merging points in the Fig.~\ref{f2a} and Fig.~\ref{f2b}.